secretstartups/handbook/people-group/learning-and-development/index.html.md

 ### L&D team sprints

-The L&D team uses GitLab issue boards to track priorities, organize collaboration, and set due dates based on quartley sprints.
+The L&D team uses GitLab issue boards to track priorities, organize collaboration, and set due dates based on three-week sprints.

 * The L&D team uses [this sprint issue board](hhttps://gitlab.com/groups/gitlab-com/people-group/learning-development/-/boards/1958538) to track priority issues each quarter.
 * The `open` list is a queue for issues that need to be addressed, but have not yet been assigned to a sprint.
-* The `L&D Ongoing` list is meant for long term projects the team is working on that cannot be accomplished in one sprint, but are a priority.
+* The `L&D Ongoing` list is meant for long term projects the team is working on that cannot be accomplished in one sprint but are a priority.
 * Following the ongoing list, the team maintains three milestones, one for each upcoming sprint.
 The sprints are organized with a milestone using the naming mechanism `L&D Sprint # (Date Range)`
 * Issues can be moved from the `open` list to the correct sprint when they are ready to be assigned/addressed.
 * When an issue is closed, it should remain in the given milestone.